-- Graduate Studies Calendar guidelines on Resolution of Disputes between TAs and Instructors
+Graduate Studies Calendar guidelines on Resolution of disputes between TAs and instructors and RAs and supervisors

 3. Legal Framework

-In addition to the abovementioned “Related Policies, Guidelines & Procedures”, the Policy must be construed in accordance with the following legal provisions:
+In addition to the above-mentioned “Related Policies, Guidelines and Procedures”, the Policy will be construed in accordance with all applicable law, including:

 - Employment Standards Act, 2000, S.O.
 2000, c.
 41;